soedinglab/transannot/README.md

     transannot downloaddb <selection> <outDB> <tmp> [options]

-By default, `transannot` runs 3 searches in subsequent `annotate` module against the following databases: (i) `Pfam-A.full` (profile database), (ii) `eggNOG` (profile database) and (iii) `UniProtKB/SwissProt` (sequence database).
-Hence, use the above command seperately for each database to download them, for more information check [MMseqs2 user guide](https://github.com/soedinglab/MMseqs2/wiki#downloading-databases).
+By default, `transannot` runs 3 searches in the subsequent `annotate` module against the following databases: (i) `Pfam-A.full` (profile database), (ii) `eggNOG` (profile database) and (iii) `UniProtKB/SwissProt` (sequence database).
+Hence, use the above command separately for each database to download them, for more information check [MMseqs2 user guide](https://github.com/soedinglab/MMseqs2/wiki#downloading-databases).

 ### annotate

-This module extracts representative sequences from query database using clustering (redundancy-free set) and uses them as search input for 3 transcriptome annotation searches (one sequence-sequence and two seqeuce-profile).
+This module extracts representative sequences from the query database using clustering (redundancy-free set) and uses them as search input for 3 transcriptome annotation searches (one sequence-sequence and two sequence-profile).

-To run annotate module, execute the following command:
+To run the annotate module, execute the following command:

     transannot annotate <assembledQueryDB> <path to Pfam profileTargetDB> <path to eggNOG profileTargetDB> <path to SwissProt sequenceTargetDB> <o:resTsvFile> <tmp> [options]